 Eye Level Learning

-The goal is to help foster independence, initiative and achievement through weekly math and English classes, daily homework and online learning.
+The goal is to help foster independence, initiative and achievement through weekly math and English classes, daily homework and a mix of “offline” and online learning.
+Students can either learn in-person at an Eye Level Learning Center or through Eye Level On Air, which is virtual learning with enhanced online curriculums.

 Huntington Learning Center

-Kids in K-12 get one-on-one tutoring in math, reading, phonics, writing, science, study skills and test prep.
-HLC typically recommends two or more sessions per week; hours are flexible.
+Kids from kindergarten through high school get one-on-one tutoring in math, reading, phonics, writing, science, study skills and test prep.
+HLC typically recommends two or more sessions per week; hours are flexible and there are remote options available, as well as in-person tutoring at various locations.

 JEI Learning Center

-JEI’s individualized, workbook-based model (once per week plus daily homework) includes classes in problem solving, math, English, reading, writing and critical and creative thinking.
+JEI’s individualized, workbook based model (one session per week plus daily homework) includes classes in problem-solving, math, English, reading, writing and critical and creative thinking.
+A low student-to-teacher ratio ensures that all students will receive plenty of personal attention.
+Remote learning options are also available.

-Boost your K-12th grader’s knack for numbers with a methodical yet personalized curriculum designed to help strugglers improve and superstars soar.
+Boost your K-12th grader’s knack for numbers with a methodical yet personalized curriculum designed to help strugglers improve and superstars soar through a combination of mental, verbal, visual, tactile and written exercises.
+Tutoring sessions are currently being offered by appointment via video conference and in-person.

 Sylvan Learning Center